 When we hear about the health risk diseases of smoking, we normally think of lung cancer, but the damage from smoking isn’t limited to just the lungs.
-A good friend and Memorial Hospital in Chattanooga Pathologist Dr. Paul Kaplan describes smoking as a shotgun of bad health to the body.
+A good friend and Memorial Hospital in Chattanooga Pathologist Dr. Paul Kaplan describe smoking as a shotgun of bad health to the body.
 As opposed to the spitting tobacco habit being a rifle shot to the oral cavity.
 Smoking has a broad harmful effect on your entire body.
 Smoke is inhaled through the mouth, so there is little surprise it has a massive impact on the oral cavity.
 Not just staining of the teeth and bad breath, it causes oral cancer and many other problems.
-Let’s talk about some of the health effects from smoking and how to finally kick the habit with our Chattanooga dentist Dr. Mark McOmie.
+Let’s talk about some of the health effects of smoking and how to finally kick the habit with our Chattanooga dentist Dr. Mark McOmie.

 The Facts About Smoking

 Over 16 million Americans live with a disease caused by smoking which is the leading cause of preventable death in the United States.
 Of the nearly 7,000 chemicals in cigarette smoke, 70 are known carcinogens.
 Causing harm to nearly every organ, smoking increases your risk of stroke, heart disease, and numerous cancers including oral cancer.
 Breathing secondhand cigarette smoke can lead to lifelong health problems and even death for millions of people.
 Most smokers die prematurely of a smoking-related illness.